Silent Hill: The Escape: Characters

 Robbie the Rabbit: Only appears in the tutorial level of the game.

 Enemies

-The game features a variety of enemies, including Bubble-Head Nurses, wheelchair-bound ghosts, and insects, as well as powerful hooded monsters that resemble recurring villain and series mascot Pyramid Head.
+The game features a variety of enemies, including Bubble-Head Nurses, wheelchair-using ghosts, and insects, as well as powerful hooded monsters that resemble recurring villain and series mascot Pyramid Head.

 Reception

 Colette Bennett at Destructoid said the game would appeal to fans of the franchise, but was "a very simple experience."
 Levi Buchanan for IGN was more critical, saying the game was "slow and frustrating, which works against its otherwise effective atmosphere."